practicalli/spacemacs/alternative-tooling/silversearcher-ag.md

 Spacemacs comes configured to use [Silver Searcher](https://github.com/ggreer/the_silver_searcher) as the default search tool, but it is only used if it is available in the underlying operating system.

-[Silver Searcher](https://github.com/ggreer/the_silver_searcher) make searching much faster as it skips file and directory patterns defined in `.gitignore` and `.htignore` files.
+[Silver Searcher](https://github.com/ggreer/the_silver_searcher) make searching much faster as it skips file and directory patterns defined in `.gitignore`.
 Additional patterns to be skipped can be defined in an `.ignore` file.

 For Clojure and Clojurescript developers there are many files that you always want to ignore when searching your projects